He is the image of the invisible God, the firstborn of all creation.

 Another remarkable occurrence was Jesus’ transfiguration on the mountain (accompanied by Moses and Elijah) in front of Peter, James, and John:

 Jesus did, in fact, claim to be God.
 A couple of the verses are given here:

 It’s worth noting from some of the verses above, you can see that the Jews of Jesus’ day had no doubt whatsoever that He was claiming to be God – for that is why they repeatedly tried to kill Him.
 Each time He made the claim, they rushed at Him again to try to stone and kill Him!

 JESUS’ ATTRIBUTES DECLARE HIM TO BE GOD

-There is another aspect which shows that Jesus is God.
-Several attributes are ascribed to Him which can only belong to deity: eternal being (having no beginning and no ending), holiness and receiving of worship.
-Scripture clearly assigns all of these attributes to Jesus.
+There is another aspect that shows that Jesus is God.
+Several attributes are ascribed to Him which can only belong to deity: eternal being (having no beginning and no ending), holiness, and receiving of worship.
+Scripture assigns all of these attributes to Jesus.

 So, in summary:

 - Jesus unequivocally declared Himself to be, and is, God,

 - Jesus’ command over nature demonstrated He was God,